amitkvikram/Object-Tracking/README.md

 <h1 align = "middle">Object Tracking</h1>

 ### Aim
 Repo contains a notebook in which I have implemented object tracking.
-Goal track an object based on its colour information using library openCv.
+Goal is to track an object based on its colour information using library openCv.

 ### Procedure
 First we will record a video, while recording we draw a rectangle around the object